United States Army Communications-Electronics Command: Establishment of CECOM

-The 1993 Base Realignment and Closure Commission mandated the closing of the Evans Area, Vint Hill Farms Station, moving the United States Army Communications-Electronics Research, Development and Engineering Center to Fort Monmouth under CECOM.
-Additionally, CECOM gained some missions and personnel from the Fort Belvoir Research and Development Center.
+The 1993 Base Realignment and Closure Commission mandated closing the Evans Area of Vint Hill Farms Station, Virginia, consequently relocating the CERDEC (Communications-Electronics Research, Development and Engineering Center) to Fort Monmouth.
+Additionally, CECOM gained some missions and personnel from the Belvoir Research, Development and Engineering Center (BRDEC).

-On 1 October 1996, the ISEC became a subordinate command under the United States Army Communications-Electronics Command or CECOM.
+On 1 October 1996, the U.S. Army Information Systems Engineering Command (ISEC) was transferred to CECOM, resulting from a study on the Army's structure of information management units.
+All the information management-related acquisition, engineering, and procurement functions of the former Army Information Systems Command (ISC) were assigned to CECOM.